OohpiEr/FIT2101-S2-2021-MVC_Project/app/backend/README.md

 - [x] Send user input POST request at server to database
 - [x] Create login feature
 - [x] Create signup feature
+- [] Return user data to superaccount
+- [] Allow user to update their username and contact
+- [] Allow user to update their password
+- [] Allow user to have a fallback PIN when they forgot their original password
+- [x] Store user's personal information in encrypted form